May 3, Reading 3 – 1 Peter 5

 This is a deep exhortation to us from Peter.

-“Have no fear of them, nor be trouble,”
+“Have no fear of them, nor be troubled,”

-This can be a hard thing to take hold of, in the moment.
-But we remember that we have Jesus as our King, and because of Him we can fear _not_.
+This can be a hard thing to take hold of in the moment.

 “… But in your hearts honor Christ the Lord as holy,”

-Back in the first chapter of this letter Peter points us to God’s words,
+This reminds us of earlier in this letter, Peter pointing us to God’s words,

 “You shall be holy, for I am holy.”

-So not only are we to be holy, but we are to remember and bring light and openly proclaim the holiness of GOD.
+We are to be holy, and we are to remember and bring light and proclaim the holiness of God.

 “… Yet do it with gentleness and respect,”

-We often respond in defense with sharp words and anger.
+We can often respond with sharp words and anger.
 Peter instead encourages us to be gentle and respectful.

 How upside-down this logic is to the world, to humanity.

-But it is what we are called to.
+But it is the way of thinking that we are called to.

-Jesus is our rock we stand on.
+Jesus is our rock, that we stand on.
 Our foundation is firm.
-Though the storms rage, we stand in Him, His strength.
+Though the storms rage, we are secure in Him, in His strength.

 * God Almighty,

-Please prepare our hearts to give defense of our hope.
+Please prepare our hearts to give the reason for our hope.

 Amen.